jsoma/2025-birn/unstructured-data/scraping-web.md

 ### Getting some code

-First, open up your CSV in Google Sheets or Excel.
+If you have a CSV that you want Colab to analyze, open up your CSV in Google Sheets or Excel. **You'll need to paste a few rows into your conversation so ChatGPT knows what your data looks like.**

 Explain what you want to ChatGPT.
 Let's say you asked me, "I want to explore the data" and I said "there's a nice graphing library called Altair that will do that for you"